freeCodeCamp/guide/src/pages/articles/certificates/create-an-ordered-list/index.md

 ---
-title: Create An Ordered List
+title: Create an Ordered List
 ---
 HTML has a special element for creating ordered lists, or numbered-style lists.